ianrastall/text-utils/books/ada/book-ada-05.md

 Z2 : Integer := X rem Y;  -- Z2 = -1
 ```

-These operators behave differently for negative numbers, which is critical for mathematical calculations.
+These operators behave differently for negative numbers, which is critical for
+mathematical calculations.

-#### Real-World Example: Medical Device System
+#### Real-World Example: Medical Device Integer Types

 In a medical device that monitors patient vital signs: